canonical/microcloud/doc/how-to/contribute.rst

 It is written in `reStructuredText`_.
 For syntax help and guidelines, see our `reStructuredText style guide`_.
-The repository also contains a `documentation cheat sheet`_, which can be helpful as a quick reference.

 For structuring, the documentation uses the `Diátaxis`_ approach.